conekta/conekta-.net/docs/ChargesApi.md

 Create charge

-creates a new charge for an existing orden
+Create charge for an existing orden

 ### Example
 ```csharp